-Geothermal heating and cooling systems offer tremendous benefits that can put money back in your pocket while also being environmentally friendly:
+Geothermal heating and cooling systems offer tremendous benefits that can put money back in your pocket while also being environmentally friendly.

 A geothermal heating and cooling system can save up to 70% of the heating costs of a building.
 According to the US Department of Energy, the typical American family spends at least S2,000 a year on home utility bills.
-Heating, cooling, and hot water costs combined make up over 70% of the typical utility bill, so installing energy-efficient HVAC systems may be one of the smartest home improvement investments you can make.
-Geothermal heat pumps can be up to 400-600% efficient; whereas the highest efficiency gas furnace is only 98% efficient.
+Heating, cooling, and hot water costs combined make up over 70% of the typical utility bill, so installing energy-efficient HVAC systems might be one of the smartest home improvement investments you can make.
+Geothermal heat pumps can be up to 400-600% efficient, whereas the highest efficiency gas furnace is only 98% efficient.

 Homeowners around the country are taking advantage of the 30% federal tax credit and other local energy tax credits that reduce the upfront costs of buying and installing ENERGY STAR® appliances and renewable energy technologies like geothermal heating and cooling systems.

 A typical geothermal heating and cooling system’s life is estimated to be 25 years for the components inside the building and more than 50 years for the pipes inside the ground.